A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: System Stability

-It is customary to restate the drift condition in Theorem \ref{thm:D} as a traffic intensity, which we shall denote as $\rho$.
-By rearranging terms in the average drift \eqref{eq:D}, we arrive at the following Corollary to Theorem \ref{thm:D}. \begin{cor} The traffic intensity $\rho$ of the process $\Phi$ may be written as
+By reformulating the average drift $\tD^*$ in Eqn. \eqref{eq:D*_final} as a traffic intensity, the performance measure of average server occupancy of $\Phi$ in steady state is obtained.
+This is accomplished by setting $\tD^*<0$ and rearranging terms, which leads to the following Corollary to Theorem \ref{thm:main}. \begin{cor} The traffic intensity $\rho$ of the process $\Phi$ may be written as

 Subsequently, the continuous-time LDQBD process $\Phi$ is positive recurrent if and only if $\rho<1$. \end{cor}